50ButtonsEach/fliclib-linux-hci/README.md

 * `clientlib/python` - A library for python 3.3 or higher, very similar to the Java library.
 Some example programs included.
 * `clientlib/websocket` - A websocket proxy and a demo client in html/javascript which you can use to scan and connect buttons.
 * `clientlib/nodejs` - A library for nodejs and examples.
+* `clientlib/csharp` - A library for C# with a GUI example that uses Windows Forms.
 * `simpleclient` - A simple command line client with source code that can be used to test the protocol.
 * `client_protocol_packets.h` - C/C++ structs for all packets that can be included in a C/C++ program.